Assessment Adjustments: Guidance for online and on-campus exams and in-class tests

 Where the use of a computer has been recommended in the Personal Learning Support Plan (PLSP), this provision will need to be made available to students taking exams or in-class tests on campus.
 Please follow the guidance in the PLSP about setting up the computer ahead of time.

-Where there is a recommendation for a separate room in the exam and in-class test section of the Personal Learning Support Plan, this means provision of an individual exam room just for the student, their invigilator and where relevant, their Exam Support Worker.
+Where there is a recommendation for a separate room, this means provision of an individual exam room just for the student, their invigilator and where relevant, their Exam Support Worker.

 Please ensure the separate room is a suitable and quiet space.